ILESKOV/git/README.md

   THE "BEST" BRANCHING MODEL??
-     -- consider your project, release cycle, and team -- take inspiration from existing models(like "GitFlow" or "GitHub Flow") -- ..and create your own model!
+     -- consider your project, release cycle, and team -- take inspiration from existing models(like "GitFlow" or "GitHub Flow") -- ..and create your own model!!!